Jeanne Coppel (Romanian, 1896-1971)

 Biography

-Upon coming to Paris in 1919, she joined the Académie Ranson, where her teachers were Édouard Vuillard, Maurice Denis, and Paul Sérusier.
+She returned to Romania in 1916 and continued to paint.
+During the First World War, she was forced to find shelter in a village in Moldova, where painting supplies were unavailable.
+However, she found a stack of coloured tissue paper and inspired by her acquaintance with Goncharova and Larionov used it to make her first abstract collages inspired by Rayonism.
+In 1919 Coppel left Romania once again and settled in Paris.
+She joined the Académie Ranson, where her teachers were Édouard Vuillard, Maurice Denis, and Paul Sérusier.
 Her style fluctuated from Nabi figuration to abstraction until around 1936.
-During the War, she and her family took refuge first in Marseille and then in Aix-en-Provence.
-In 1942, in a situation similar to what she had experienced in 1916, Coppel returned to collage, this time with greater freedom, producing more complex compositions.
+During the Second World War, she and her family took refuge in Marseille and Aix-en-Provence.
+In 1942, in a situation similar to one she had experienced in 1916, Coppel returned to collage, this time with greater freedom, producing more complex compositions.
 She described how the unavailability of her usual paints and canvas had instead opened a greater variety of material to use in her works and thus led to greater pictorial inspiration.
-She resumed painting when she returned to Paris in 1946, making very subtle oil paintings and collages.
+She resumed painting when she returned to Paris in 1946.
 Her originally very rigorous style evolved toward increasingly free forms.
-She also made major contributions to the Salon des Réalités Nouvelles, founded by Robert and Sonia Delaunay in 1939.
-Her mind never ceased to imagine new ways of painting for the rest of her life.
-Her work was included in a major show at MoMA titled ‘The Art of Assemblage’ in 1961.

 Related artists